UW-COSC3011/syllabus/README.md

 The ones that most concern us are:

-* January 22, First classe
+* January 28, First classe
-* March 21, Midterm Grades due
+* March 18-22, Spring Break
-* March 12-16, Spring Break
+* March 27, Midterm Grades due
-* May 4, Last day of classes
+* May 10, Last day of classes
-* May 09, Final Exam, 08:00 AM -- 10:00 AM
+* May 13, Final Exam, 10:00 AM -- 12:15 PM
-* May 12, Commencement
+* May 18, Commencement